-Rand Paul: Syria airstrikes 'not in the national interest'
+Rand Paul: Syria strikes 'not in the national interest'

 Story highlights

-- Kentucky Senator Rand Paul says Trump shouldn't have ordered airstrikes in Syria without a vote in Congress
+- Kentucky Senator Rand Paul says Trump shouldn't have ordered strikes in Syria without a vote in Congress

 - Paul: "We have to debate when and where we go to war.
 That's what our founding fathers asked us to do"